Grecia Colmenares: Personal life

 In 1978, she met Henry Zakka on recordings of Drama de amor en el Bloque 6.
 In 1979, when Grecia was 17 years old, she married the actor, Henry Zakka.
 The couple divorced in 1983.

 In 1986, a few months after arriving in Buenos Aires, Argentina, she met the Argentine businessman Marcelo Pelegri.
 In 1986, she married Marcelo Pelegri.
-On September 4, 1992, she gave birth to the couple's first child, a boy, whom they called Gianfranco Pelegri Colmenares, who was born in the Clínica Maternidad Suizo Argentina.
+On 4 September 1992, she gave birth to the couple's first child, a boy.
 The couple divorced in 2005.

 Grecia Colmenares has obtained Argentine citizenship.